Applying to the CSP

 - The CSP application: Download the CSP Application for Admission

-- A comprehensive psychological, neuro-psychological, or psychiatric evaluation documenting DSM diagnosis and biopsychosocial information (preferably dated within three years of the CSP application date)
+- A comprehensive psychological, neuropsychological, psychiatric, or psychoeducational evaluation (or evaluations) documenting DSM diagnosis, cognitive functioning (including IQ and achievement indicators), and biopsychosocial information (preferably dated within three years of the CSP application)

 - Most recent Individual Education Plan (IEP) and/or 504 Plan (if applicable)